Italy unveils 'covid-free' trains to tourist destinations

 But the country's main train operator has announced plans for "covid-free" trains including to Italy's main tourist destinations this summer.

-Trenitalia CEO Gianfranco Battisti has said that on these trains, both passengers and staff will be tested for Covid-19 before boarding.
+Gianfranco Battisti, CEO of state-owned Ferrovie dello Stato Italiane, has said that on these trains, both passengers and staff will be tested for Covid-19 before boarding.
 Passengers will have to arrive at the station an hour ahead of departure.

 "We will launch a covid-free train at the start of April," said Battisti.